Speedy Bird Manual

 Velocity Rotation Visual

-During nose dive, the animation frame is locked to frame 1 (wings level).
+During nose dive, the animation frame is set to frame 1 (wings level).
+A flap starts with velocity -BIRD_FLAP, so the bird stays nose-up until gravity increases velocity past the positive threshold.

 Bird Animation